acgetchell/mundus-atrox/src/journals/fifth.md

 ![Phandalin](images/phandalin.jpg)

 The party heads to the *Phandalin Miner's Exchange*, meeting the proprietor, *Halla Thorton*.
-A shrewd, sharp-looking human woman, she tells them more about the *Redbrands*, and offers 100gp for the death of their leader, some mage who recently arrived. *Wulfric* senses an ulterior motive, though.
+A shrewd, sharp-looking human woman, she tells them more about the *Redbrands*, and offers 100gp for the death of their leader, an unknown Mage who recently arrived. *Wulfric* senses an ulterior motive, though.
 *Halla* notes that many *Redbrands* hang out at the *Sleeping Giant Inn*, and but their leader is almost always at *Tresendar Manor*. *Halla* thinks there might be two dozen *Redbrands*.

-The party carefully reconnoiters the *Tresendar Manor*, preparing to set a trap near the Sleeping Giant.
+The party carefully reconnoiters the manor, preparing to set a trap near the *Sleeping Giant*.
 By chance, four *Redbrands* emerge from the *Sleeping Giant*, triggering the ambush.

 It's any easy fight for the party, and the *Redbrands* are quickly overwhelmed.
 A *Redbrand* is captured and interrogated, and the party discovers that:

-- The leader of the *Redbrands* is a human wizard known as *Glasstaff*.
+- The leader of the *Redbrands* is a Human Wizard known as *Glasstaff*.
 Arcana knowledge by *Tysnera* notes that is likely a *Staff of Defense*.
 - Someone called the *Black Spider* hired the *Redbrands* to frighten off adventurers and intimidate the locals.
 The *Black Spider* sent Bugbears to reinforce the *Redbrands*.
-- Underneath the manor contains a hideous "eye monster", which the *Redbrands* avoid.
+- Underneath the manor lives a hideous "eye monster", which the *Redbrands* avoid.
-- The *Redbrands* have captive townsfolk "near the old crypt", guarded by skeletons.
+- The *Redbrands* have captive townsfolk "near the old crypt", guarded by Skeletons.

-Benjamin uses *Primeval Awareness* again to discern that there is some sort of Aberration underneath the manor, as well as a large group of undead.
+Benjamin uses *Primeval Awareness* again to discern that there is some sort of Aberration underneath the manor, as well as a large group of Undead.

 The party returns to the *Phandalin Miner's Exchange*, deciding to pass on assaulting *Tresendar Manor*. *Wulrif* discerns that *Halla* is interested in taking over the *Redbrands*.

 They encounter *Sindar Hallwinter*, who seems to be the new Townmaster.

 > "What happened to Harbin, you ask?
-As soon as he saw me, that fool scurried off with his guards back to his bank.
+As soon as he saw me, that fool scurried off with his guards back to his Bank.
 Good riddance, I say!
 > He didn't have the fortitude to do what needs to be done around here.
-But how goes the search for Gundren?
-Have you found Cragmaw Castle?
+But how goes the search for *Gundren*?
+Have you found *Cragmaw Castle*?
-> I'll pay you 500gp for the rescue of Gundren Rockseeker.
+> I'll pay you 500gp for the rescue of *Gundren Rockseeker*.

 The party finds this more appealing.